Jean-François de Pérusse des Cars: Early life

 Jean-François de Pérusse des Cars was born at the Château des Cars in Les Cars, France on 13 November 1747.
-He was the youngest of four children born to Marie Emilie FitzJames (1715–1770), a Lady-in-Waiting to Queen Marie (the wife of King Louis XV of France), and Lt.-Gen. François Marie de Pérusse des Cars (1709–1759), Comte des Cars e Marquis de Pranzac.
-His eldest brother was Louis François Marie de Perusse des Cars, who succeeded their father as Comte des Cars e Marquis de Pranzac.
+He was the youngest of four children born to Marie Emilie de Fitz-James (1715–1770), a Lady-in-Waiting to Queen Marie (the wife of King Louis XV), and Lt.-Gen. François Marie de Pérusse des Cars (1709–1759), Comte des Cars and Marquis de Pranzac.
+His eldest brother was Louis François Marie de Perusse des Cars, who succeeded their father as Comte des Cars and Marquis de Pranzac.
 His other brother was Jacques François de Pérusse des Cars, who was a naval officer.
 His only sister, Françoise Émilie de Pérusse des Cars, was the wife of Armand de Montmartel, Marquis de Brunoy (son of the financier Jean Pâris de Monmartel).

 His paternal grandparents were Louis François de Pérusse des Cars, Comte des Cars and Marquis de Pranzac, and the former Marie-Françoise-Victoire de Verthamon.
 His uncle was Louis-Nicolas de Pérusse des Cars, Marquis des Cars (father of François-Nicolas-René de Pérusse des Cars, Comte des Cars and grandfather of Amédée de Pérusse des Cars, 2nd Duc des Cars).
 His maternal grandparents were the former Anne Bulkeley (daughter of Hon.
 Henry Bulkeley, Master of the Household to James II) and Marshal James FitzJames, 1st Duke of Berwick, the Anglo-French military leader under King Louis XIV who was an illegitimate son of King James II by Arabella Churchill, sister of the 1st Duke of Marlborough.

 Career

 Pérusse des Cars served in the French Navy before he joined the Army and was appointed Maître de camp (equivalent to Colonel) of the Dragoons-Artois regiment in 1774.
 After the death of his second brother during the Battle of the Saintes in 1782, he took the title Baron des Cars.
 In 1783, he became first Maître d'hôtel du Roi of the King.
 In January 1784, he was made a Brigadier of cavalry followed by Lt.-Gen. on 9 March 1788.
 He served as député aux États-généraux in 1789, and left the country with the French princes in 1790 during the French Revolution.
 In 1791, he was sent on a diplomatic mission to King Gustav III of Sweden, followed by further missions, including in Berlin.

-He was created Lieutenant-General of the Armies on 22 June 1814 and Premier Maître d'hôtel du Roi to King Louis XVIII of France on 23 August 1814.
+He was created Lieutenant-General of the Armies on 22 June 1814 and Premier Maître d'hôtel du Roi to King Louis XVIII on 23 August 1814.
 After the death of his eldest brother in March 1814, he was created Count of Cars and brevet Duke of Cars on 9 March 1816.
 The dukedom was officially registered with the regional Parlement by letters patent on 29 December 1817.
 The Duke was awarded the Grand Cross of the Order of Saint Louis.